 Puzzle-metapuzzle pairs

-When I was at school, I thought that a good puzzle should have a solution.
+When at school, I beleved that a good puzzle should have a solution.
 In my first year at college I encountered the idea of a "solution set".
 This was mind-expanding.
-A puzzle has a set of solutions: often it has one member, but it may have none, or many.
+A puzzle has a set of solutions: often the set has one member, but it may have none, or many.

 When I was at college, I came across puzzles like this: